-Throughout the harvest season, produce from Gaining Ground’s farm goes to food pantries, meal programs, schools, and shelters in Greater Boston and Eastern Massachusetts.
+Throughout the harvest season, produce from Gaining Ground’s farm goes to food pantries, meal programs, schools, nonprofits, and shelters in Greater Boston and Eastern Massachusetts.
 Our approach is local and sustainable—most of our produce is distributed within 20 miles of our farm and within 24 hours of harvest.

 Some groups use our produce to prepare a free meal distributed to people who need it.
 Others give it away as part of providing free groceries to individuals and families experiencing food insecurity.
 Organizations we partner with include:

 - Bridge Boston Charter School — utilizes our produce in nutritious meals served daily to 339 economically and socially disadvantaged students.

 - East Boston Community Soup Kitchen – distributes our produce weekly on Tuesdays in East Boston to 200 households.

-- House of Hope—offers a safe home and meals for about 75 single mothers and their children in four sites in Lowell.
+- House of Hope—offers a safe home and meals for 75 single mothers and their children in four sites in Lowell.